sebsilas/PhD-writeup/docs/03-playing-by-ear-a-theoretical-model.md

 \]

-I note that the `MelSim` algorithm is itself modular and of discussion in and of itself (cite M&F).
+I note that the `MelSim` algorithm is itself modular and of discussion in and of itself[@frielerSIMILEAlgorithmMelodic2005; @mullensiefenCognitiveAdequacyMeasurement2004; @mullensiefenMelodicSimilarityApproaches2004].
 For the purpose of this paper,

-## Strategies

-- Beyond scope of this dissertation to investigate in detail.
-- Pop strategies hypotheses: [@liscioWatchingPopularMusicians2024]
-- Also, we have our own text data, for later.

 ## The Melodic Mind as Item Bank